bgawalt/reader_bot/README.md

 are what you actually call when you want to run ReaderBot.
 Each has a hard-coded 80% chance of picking `current_read_msg` as its candidate post for this run, with 10% chances each for the other two slower-evolving messages.
+They both rely simply on `reading_list.get_next_post` to abstract away all the above detail and just retrieve something to post, or an error message to forward to the human in charge.

-They're both invokved from the command line with the same pair of positional
+They're both invoked from the command line with the same pair of required positional arguments, plus two optional ones:
-arguments:

 ```
-$ python3 readerbot_{venue}.py cred_file.secret post_history.db
+$ python3 readerbot_{venue}.py cred_file.secret post_history.db [test] [force_run]
 ```

 `post_history.db` is just the SQLite3 DB file described earlier.
 You can use